 Noise and Pet Restrictions

-A covenant, in the condominium or co-op context, is used to regulate the use, appearance, and maintenance of property.
-It often restricts what homeowners can do on their property.
-For example, some covenants do not allow homeowners to hang their laundry out to dry, have lawn maintenance standards, or prohibitions on home additions.
-Then there are noise and pet covenants.
+In the condominium or co-op context, Covenants, Conditions and Restrictions (CC&Rs) are used to regulate the use, appearance, and maintenance of property.
+CC&Rs often restrict what homeowners can do on their property.
+For example, some covenants do not allow property owners to house pets or hang their laundry out to dry.
+Others may have lawn maintenance standards, common area regulations, and prohibitions on home additions and excessive noise.

-A common covenant is one controlling noises, particularly during certain hours of the day, e.g., between 10:00 p.m. and 7:00 a.m.
-Violation of such a covenant often parallels local ordinances, so neighbors may simply contact police to immediately address the problem, then later file a complaint with a neighborhood or homeowners association for covenant violation.
+A common covenant is one controlling noise made by barking dogs, particularly during certain hours of the day.
+Such hours are typically between 10:00 p.m. and 7:00 a.m.
+Given that local ordinances often also prohibit noise between such hours, neighbors may also simply contact police or animal control to immediately address the problem.
+They may then later file a complaint with a neighborhood or homeowners association (HOA) for covenant or bylaws violations.

-Clearly, covenants may address the number and type of pets that residents may keep on their property.
-It is imperative that prospective residents seek out the nature of any such covenants prior to purchasing the property or bringing animals or pets onto the property.
-Property associations do have the right to compel removal of pets in violation of covenants.
+CC&Rs that pertain to pet policies may address pet limits, the number of pets, type of pets, and even dog breeds that residents may keep on their property.
+For example, pit bulls may be prohibited due to their being known for violence.
+It is very important that prospective residents learn about any such covenants prior to purchasing the property or bringing animals or new pets onto the property.
+Property associations do have the right to take legal action and require removal of pets in violation of covenants.
 However, this generally can only be done after proper notice and hearing, followed by judgment in a court of law to enforce the covenant.
 Members of homeowners' associations do not have authority to enter the property of another and remove pets.

-A request for a variance is a request for permission to depart from the literal requirements of a covenant.
-Variances are usually granted where enforcement would cause undue or unfair hardship on the requesting individual or resident.
-Examples include pets that exceed the size, weight, breed, or limit on number as contained in a covenant.
+A request for a variance is a request for permission not to follow the usual requirements of a covenant under special circumstances.
+Variances are usually granted where enforcement of the covenant would cause undue or unfair hardship on the individual pursuing the variance.
+Examples include service animals or emotional support animals that exceed the size, weight limit, breed, or limit on number as is indicated in a covenant.
+A variance in such a situation allows for accommodating a person's disability or emotional needs.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help